iAdramelk/blog/content/blog/2019-03-05-march-19-dvc-heartbeat.md

 <external-link
 href="https://emilygorcenski.com/post/data-versioning/"
-title='Reproducibility in Machine Learning | Computer Science Blog' description="The rise of Machine Learning has led to changes across all areas of computer science.
-From a very abstract point of…" link='blog.mi.hdm-stuttgart.de' image='/uploads/images/2019-03-05/reproducibility-in-machine-learning.jpeg' />
+title="Reproducibility in Machine Learning | Computer Science Blog" description="The rise of Machine Learning has led to changes across all areas of computer science.
+From a very abstract point of…" link="blog.mi.hdm-stuttgart.de" image="/uploads/images/2019-03-05/reproducibility-in-machine-learning.jpeg" />

 > ...the objective of this post is not to philosophize about the dangers and
 > dark sides of AI.
 In fact, this post aims to work out common challenges in